sudo-bmitch/docker-base/README.md

 Which would stop the container when the file is modified, and any container restart policy would result in a new container running, using that new certificate file.

+## Certificates

+Additional certificate authorities (CA) can be configured by adding the certificate file to `/etc/certs.d/` as either a `*.pem` or `*.crt` file.
+This requires the "ca-certificates" package to be installed in the image, or at least the `/etc/ssl/certs/ca-certificates.crt` file to be installed.
+The image must also be started by the root user.

 ## Examples